Skip to content

 28 October 2016 Web Editor Australian matters, Commentary, Petition One comment

 Submission to the Committee Secretary, Re: Retirement of coal fired power stations It’s time to get serious about the climate emergency and start shutting down coal fired power stations.
-There is no more time to pander to the coal industry,
+There is no more time to pander to the coal industry, to keep letting them have a free run, or to

 Tangible climate change action through divestment